zer0fixer/MAS-Extraplus/README.md

   <img src="https://github.com/zer0fixer/resource-repository/blob/main/Images/MAS_screenshot.png"></p>

 ## Does the submod not work?
-(1.0.5) If you get the message "The files are not available..."
+(1.0.5 or higher) If you get the message "The files are not available..."
 Simply reinstall the submod, as some files were not found.

-(1.0.5) If you get the message "Because there is a 'game' folder in the submod."
+(1.0.5 or higher) If you get the message "Because there is a 'game' folder in the submod."
 Watch this video:

-(Before 1.0.5) Here is a short video:
+(Before 1.0.5) Here is a short video(I know, it's the same thing, but the game gives you the warning, not the submod):

 https://user-images.githubusercontent.com/94260040/229976606-26fdf6e3-0ffc-4b0c-876a-d9a333beb318.mp4